-Improbable balancing act is a common theme running through many Dr. Seuss books, from The Cat In The Hat to Ten Apples Up On Top.
+An improbable balancing act is a common theme running through many Dr. Seuss books, from The Cat In The Hat to Ten Apples Up On Top.
 Remember?
 “With a cup and a cake on the top of my hat!
 I can hold up two books!
 I can hold up the fish!
 And a little toy ship!
 And some milk on a dish!
 And look!
 I can hop up and down on the ball!
 But that is not all!
-Oh, no. That is not all…” Since I love hands-on fun and so do my kids, we jumped at the chance to create an engineering challenge based on the Dr. Seuss book The Cat in the Hat.
-Contrary to what you might think, science projects do not require expensive things.
-Grab simple everyday objects from around the house and challenge the kids to balance them like The Cat in the Hat.
+Oh, no. That is not all…” Since we love hands-on activities, we jumped at the chance to create an engineering challenge based on the Dr. Seuss book The Cat in the Hat.
+Contrary to what many people think, science projects do not require expensive things.
+Grab simple everyday objects from around the house and challenge the kids to balance them like that Cat in the Hat.

 What you need

-A bag filled with toys readily available from around the house (my kids especially liked the ones that were similar to the ones mentioned in a story – books, boat, bottle of milk (or half-and-half), fan, ball, toy cake, fish, cup, …
+A bag filled with toys.
+My kids picked the ones mentioned in a story – books, a boat, a bottle of milk (or half-and-half), a fan, a ball, a toy cake, a fish, a cup, …

 What to do

 Invite your budding engineers to build a structure using objects they pull out of the bag.
 Extend the play by introducing craft sticks and sticky tape to make building easier (or more difficult).